“Uh uh, no. No way. I told you not to come back here.”

 “I ain’t come for no handout.”
 The man’s dark eyes flickered toward Jay.
 “I come for him.”

 Jay stared.
 The man was short, wiry, disheveled.
 Older than first glance suggested.
 A certain shrewdness lingered about him, a tension in the arch of that dauntless brow.
-An air that spoke of living on his wits and none else’s.
 Only a slight frost, settled in the thick bramble of his beard, suggested age.

 Jay threw up his hands as Ed’s glare cut toward him.
 “I’ve never seen this guy before.”

 “No,” the newcomer agreed.
-“But he see the one axe me come bring him.”
+“But he’s seen the one who axe me to come bring him.”

 “And who might that be?”
 Ed growled.

-“He know.
+“He knows.
 The one he meet out Coffin Road way.”

 Jay felt a chill run through him.
 He’d met two souls out on Coffin Road, and didn’t know which of them this man might mean.
 Though he suspected the cop would not send someone like this.
 Or send anyone at all, for that matter.